7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 Haggling isn’t as common as you might think

 Many travelers seem to believe that haggling is the name of the game when it comes to shopping in Mexico, but in my experience, this just isn’t the case.
-More often than not, prices are as marked and there’s not much you can do about it.

 Occasionally vendors or taxi drivers may invite you to haggle, particularly in very touristy zones where they’re accustomed to doing it, but it’s not a big part of the culture.

-On top of that, some locals even find it offensive (myself included).
 I understand the desire to pay a fair price for whatever you’re buying, but I’ve witnessed many tourists simply trying to drive the price down as low as possible.

 Always remember, the person selling to you probably has a family to feed.
 In my experience, prices in Mexico are low enough already.
-If you’re not content with what something costs, you’re better off looking for a different option.

 On that note, avoid doing your souvenir shopping in the heart of the tourist zones where rent is high.
-If you venture a couple of blocks away, you’ll often find the same items at a fraction of the cost.
+If you venture a couple of blocks away, you’ll often discover the same items at a fraction of the cost.

 Money in Mexico FAQs

-- How much is Mexican money worth?
 Exchange rates fluctuate daily.
 Use this website to check the current exchange rate for Mexico.

-- Does Mexico take US dollars?
 You can use American money in some parts of Mexico, but you’ll receive a terrible exchange rate.
 It’s better to use Mexican pesos during your trip.

-- Do I need pesos in Cancun?
 You can probably get by without exchanging money for a trip to Cancun, but it’s not recommended.
 Having some pesos on hand will save you money and make your transactions easier.

-- Should you exchange money before going to Mexico?
 If you have time, try to get a few thousand pesos from your bank at home before your trip.
 Otherwise, just withdraw cash from an ATM in Mexico when you arrive.

 I hope you found these tips for managing money in Mexico helpful!
 For more Mexico travel advice, check out my post on essential Mexico travel tips.